Constitution of the UAB Faculty Senate

 IV.5.
 Senators and alternate senators must be primary faculty members of the constituent units which they represent.
 Currently elected officers of the Faculty Senate and persons with administrative appointments at or above the level of dean are ineligible for election as senators.

 IV.6.
-Senators have voice and vote in meetings of the senate and must serve on one standing committee of the senate.
+Senators have voice and vote in meetings of the senate and must serve on at least one standing committee of the senate.
 Alternate senators have voice and vote in meetings of the senate only when serving in a senator’s absence.
-Alternate senators must serve on one standing committee of the senate.
+Alternate senators must serve on at least one standing committee of the senate.

 IV.7.
 The Chair, the Chair-Elect, the immediate Past-Chair, and the Secretary of the Faculty are members of the senate with voice and vote during their terms in office.
 The Chair will vote only in the case of a tie.